Why it's Better to Use a Plastic Surgeon for Mole Removal

-Dr. Constantino Mendieta is a board-certified plastic surgeon who performs mole removal procedures with meticulous precision.
+Dr. Constantino Mendieta is a board-certified plastic surgeon who performs mole removal in Miami with meticulous precision.
 While dermatologists and general practitioners are trained in mole removal techniques, they do not always consider how the resulting scar will appear.
-One of the most significant benefits of having a mole removed by a board-certified plastic surgeon is that specialized care will be taken to achieve the optimal cosmetic outcome.
+One of the most significant benefits of having a mole removed by a board-certified plastic surgeon is that specialized care will be taken to achieve optimal cosmetic results.

 Am I a Candidate for Mole Removal?